PHACDataHub/data-mesh-poc/doc/V-towards-a-reference-implementation.md

 [Prev](./IV-the-proof-of-concept.md) | [Top](../README.md)

-*If you want to see how the above are realized, check this out:* [Data Mesh Reference Implementation repository](https://github.com/PHACDataHub/data-mesh-ref-impl).
+*If you want to see how the above are realized, check this out:* [Data Mesh Reference Implementation](https://github.com/PHACDataHub/data-mesh-ref-impl).